SOrtINgmASteR/Programming-Hero-Assignment-6/readme.md

 This project is part of Programming Hero's web development course assignments.
 The main objectives include:
 - Making a responsive page from figma design.
 - Using semantic HTML & Tailwind CSS elements.
-- The page must be responsive for devices with smaller width
+- The page must be responsive for devices with smaller width.
 - Using DOM (Document Object Model) to implement some dynamic behavior to the page.
 - Fetch data from API & Load it as JSON.
 - Then load the data in the HTML page.